kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

 (`kubewarden-crds`, `kubewarden-controller`, and `kubewarden-defaults`) into a single admission-controller chart.
 CRDs are moved under `templates/crds` so they participate in the normal upgrade lifecycle.
-The `default` PolicyServer and the recommended policies are defined as full Kubernetes YAML in a ConfigMap that the controller reads periodically.
-A `DefaultsApplier` runs on a configurable ticker (like the existing `CertReconciler`); on each tick it decodes each resource into the corresponding typed CRD struct, injects ownership labels, and creates or updates it via the API server.
+The `default` PolicyServer and the recommended policies are defined as full Kubernetes YAML in a ConfigMap.
+A `DefaultsApplier` Reconciler watches the ConfigMap for changes; on each reconciliation it decodes each resource into the corresponding typed CRD struct, injects ownership labels, and creates or updates it via the API server.
 Stale managed resources are cleaned up automatically.
 This simplifies the installation process from a multi-chart, order-dependent procedure to a single `helm install` command.

 # Motivation